ml-research/PWN/README.md

 This repository is the official implementation of Predictive Whittle Networks (PWN) introduced in [Predictive Whittle Networks for Time Series](https://ml-research.github.io/papers/yu2022whittle.pdf) by Zhongjie Yu, Fabrizio Ventola, Nils Thoma, Devendra Singh Dhami, Martin Mundt, and Kristian Kersting, published at UAI 2022.

+This repository is developed based on the code for RECOWNs [1].
+The repository depends solely on PyTorch.
+Therefore, it also contains PyTorch implementations of existing methods, e.g. CSPNs [2] or Spectral RNNs [3].

+Due to a confidentiality agreement concerning the involved retail data, this data and every related information has been removed from the repository beforehand.
+If this causes any problems when reproducing the results, please do not hesitate and open up an issue or write an E-Mail: <nthoma@nilsthoma.de>.

 ## Setup

 This will clone the repo, install a Python virtual env (requires Python 3.6), and the required packages.